 Systematic derivation of specific key figures

-Internal know-how development through key user training
+Development of internal know-how through key user training

-Understand the causes with interactive dashboards
+Track root causes with interactive dashboards

-Scenario A – Raw material quality deficiencies
+Scenario A – Raw material quality defects

-Scenario B – Overworked workplace
+Scenario B – Overloaded workplace

 In the SPQL dashboard, there are no explanations other than the productivity drop.
 We go into the productivity analysis at the job level and see some unproductive jobs.
 When switching the view to the backlog, a workstation is heavily overloaded.
 If we click on this, the job analysis shows us that the following jobs are the unproductive jobs.
 Now we know, for one thing, where short-term countermeasures need to attack – at the bottleneck.
 In contrast to scenario A, the disposition or a disorder seems to be the background here.
 With another dashboard showing the state distribution of jobs, we can disprove the thesis of disruption.
 Scenario B is therefore a special dispositive situation because of the short-term productivity slump.